Jesus Christ Superstar (film): Casting

 Jesus Christ Superstar was the first film credit for all actors except Dennen and Josh Mostel.
 The cast consisted mostly of actors from the Broadway show, with Ted Neeley and Carl Anderson starring as Jesus and Judas respectively.
 Neeley had played a reporter and a leper in the Broadway version, and understudied the role of Jesus.
 Anderson also understudied Judas, but took over the role on Broadway and Los Angeles when Ben Vereen fell ill.
-Along with Dennen, Yvonne Elliman (Mary Magdalene), and Bob Bingham (Caiaphas) reprised their Broadway roles in the film (Elliman, like Dennen, had also appeared on the original concept album).
+Along with Dennen, Yvonne Elliman (Mary Magdalene), and Bob Bingham (Caiaphas) reprised their Broadway roles in the film.
+(Elliman, like Dennen, had also appeared on the original concept album.)
+Philip Toubus appeared in both the Broadway production and in the touring production.

-According to casting notes Jewision wrote on stationery paper at the Beverly Hills Hotel, he considered Mick Jagger, John Lennon, Paul McCartney, Barry Gibb, Robert Plant, and Ian Gillan for the titular character.
+According to casting notes Jewison wrote on stationery paper at the Beverly Hills Hotel, he considered Mick Jagger, John Lennon, Paul McCartney, Barry Gibb, Robert Plant, and Ian Gillan for the titular character.
 Gillan, who played Jesus on the concept album, turned down Jewison's offer because he thought he would please fans more by touring with Deep Purple.
 The producers also considered Micky Dolenz (from The Monkees) and David Cassidy to play Jesus.
 Then, in 1971, Jewison drove from Palm Springs, California to Los Angeles to view Neeley on stage in a musical adaptation of The Who's Tommy (1969), after an invitation from Neeley's agent.
 Neeley did not appear the night Jewison arrived, as he was taking a break.
 However, Neeley, wearing Levi's clothing and a fake mustache and beard, encountered Jewison at a motel the next morning to apologize about his absence from the performance, his rationale being illness.
 Following a 20-minute meeting, and without seeing Neeley perform the part, Jewison said to his production partner Pat Palmer that "I had a hunch that I had found our Jesus".

 In responding to a question from the Vatican Press about why Jewison cast a black actor for Judas, the director responded that Anderson "tested along with many others in London, and as always happens, the film really told us what to do.
 The test was so successful that there really wasn't any doubt in my mind at all that he was the most talented actor to play the role".